coins/bitcoin-scripts/op_mul.md

 - `8 bits -> 140 opcodes`

-## OP_127MUL Multiplication by a Constant close to a Powers of 2
+## OP_127MUL Multiplication by a Constant close to a Power of 2

 In this example we multiply the top stack item by `127` which is close to `128 = 2**7`.
 We use that `x * 127 = x * 128 - x`: